labhracorgi/mri_sort_filter_convert/README.md

 If the files are structured as illustrated then "filter.py" should be usable if also the identification "keys" are renamed to match the local naming convention.

+## The "other" functions:
+Handling of duplicate series within an ID from "filter.py" left unique numbered strings as a way of differentiating them.
+A pre-nifit-convert correction of names by removing the last two characters in the string is thus provided.
+The two remaining functions are simply there to assist with creating a "working directory" and to compare IDs in folder more efficiently.

 ## Issues:
 There has been spotted multiple reports of duplicates.
-After investigating the issue we concluded that the "dicomsort.py" algorithm can produce false positives; but there may be cases of individuals having double DICOM ID.
+After investigating the issue we concluded that the "dicomsort.py" algorithm can produce false positives; which in the end was traced back to erroneous labeling of DICOM IDs.
 As such it is recommended to verify the amount and the IDs of the sorted images.
 A possible workaround is to use the "-k" flag when calling "dicomsort.py" from the shell.
 The "-v" flag can also be used to easily create log files when piping in BaSh.